Social Media and Your Small Business: You Asked, We Answered!

 Tip: A good rule of thumb for posts on your Google+ Business page—and Facebook Business page, for that matter—is 80 percent links to content written by others and 20 percent content of your own.
 This helps you avoid getting a "ME!
 ME!
 ME!" image and, if your links are relevant and well written, will improve your image as a helper and giver of important information who has a finger on the pulse of current laws and trends.

-After you've read the report—or if this article has you pumped and ready to dance along to the Google+ song—call 888.886.0939.
 Our law firm social media team can help guide your Google+ efforts, ensuring that you and your firm make the most of your Google+ profiles.

 Do I really need to be involved in social media?